What students have said

 - to give you a grounded SWMTC understanding of the Bible, Christian theology, and spirituality

 - to help form your gifts for ministry and discern God’s call for your next step

 - to provide you with a foundation for further training in lay ministry

-Seven study days are delivered on Saturdays through the year, starting in September, providing teaching on the Bible, Theology, Spirituality and Pastoral Care.
-Students meet in smaller tutor groups to reflect together on their experiences of the Course, and spend time together in worship, socialising and vocational exploration.
+Seven study days are delivered on Saturdays through the year, starting in September.
+These provide teaching on the Bible, Theology, Spirituality and Pastoral Care.
+Students meet in smaller tutor groups to reflect together on their experiences of the course, and spend time together in worship, socialising and vocational exploration.

 How to Apply